Mississippi Legislature: History

 From 1800 until 1833, the legislative body of the Mississippi Territory and the state of Mississippi was known as the "General Assembly".
 Thereafter, it was known as "the Legislature of the State of Mississippi".
 During the Reconstruction era, the legislature met for biennial sessions.
 In 1890, constitutional revisions allowed the body to regularly convene only once every four years.
 In 1910, the legislature reverted to biennial meetings, and in 1968 it began meeting annually.
+In 1977, the state constitution was amended to require that legislative districts be apportioned equally in terms of population.

+List of past sessions

 Membership

-The Mississippi Legislature has elected 174 members, with 122 members of the Mississippi House of Representatives and 52 members of the Mississippi Senate.
+The Mississippi Legislature has 174 elected members, with 122 members of the Mississippi House of Representatives and 52 members of the Mississippi Senate.
 Members are elected to four-year terms to represent districts.
+Among the states, Mississippi has the 14th largest lower house and fifth largest upper house.
 House districts are drawn such that each encompasses about 24,000 people, while Senate districts are drawn such that each encompasses about 55,000 people.
 Candidates for the House must be at least 21 years old, while candidates for the Senate must be at least 25 years old.
 Each house has the authority to judge the qualifications of its own members.
 The Mississippi Legislature is a citizen legislature; most legislators have full-time occupations unrelated to their official roles.
 Members receive a base salary of $23,000 per year.
 As of April 2022, most legislators garnered a total compensation of $40,000 to $50,000 per year from salary, per diem payments, and other reimbursements and payments, with several collecting around $70,000 per year.

 All legislators swear a state constitutionally-prescribed oath of office, which requires them to declare allegiance to the state and federal constitutions, pledge to be responsible in the exercise of their duties, and promise not to engage in vote trading.
 The constitution provides legislators with a limited immunity from arrest during a legislative session and 15 days before or after a session except in cases of "treason, felony, theft, or breach of the peace".
 In the event of a vacancy in a legislative seat in between regular elections, the governor issues a writ of election to enable a contest to be held to fill the seat for the remainder of its term.